AustinKelsay/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express Middleware and Express routing

 - [ ] Describe Middleware?

+Middleware are functions that execute by the order they are introduced into the server code.

 - [ ] Describe a Resource?

+A resource is an actual piece of data in your database that you preform C.R.U.D. operations on

 - [ ] What can the API return to help clients know if a request was successful?

+A status code coresponding to the completed (or not) operation

 - [ ] How can we partition our application into sub-applications?

+Using a single URL per resource for your CRUD operations

 ## Minimum Viable Product